Gunther: Pictorial depictions

 Gunnar's death in the snake pit is well attested in pictorial depictions.
 Not all images of a man in a snake pit can be identified as Gunnar: the image appears to predate the story of Gunnar's death.
 Although only images that also depict a harp can be securely identified as depicting Gunnar, Aðalheiður Guðmundsdóttir argues that the presence of a harp appears to have originally been a variant of the story of Gunnar's death, and that images that do not depict a harp can therefore also depict Gunnar.

 Only one potential depiction is located outside of Scandinavia, on the Isle of Man: the Kirk Andreas cross (c.
 1000) shows a bound figure surrounded by snakes who has been identified as Gunnar.
 An alternative interpretation is that the figure is meant to represent Loki.

 The earliest depiction that has been relatively securely identified as Gunnar is the picture stone Södermanland 40, from Västerljung, Sweden.
 Guðmundsdóttir argues that the presence of several Sigurd stones nearby make an identification of the bound figure on the stone with Gunnar very likely.

 Gunnar can be securely identified on a number of church portals and baptismal fonts in Norway or areas formerly under Norwegian control in Sweden (see the Norum font), with the earliest dating to the twelfth-century and most dating to around 1200 or later.
 In all of these images, Gunnar is shown with a harp.
 The presence of Gunnar's death in Christian religious contexts shows that a Christian interpretation was common: his death was seen as typologically related to the story of Daniel in the lions' den.

 Seven additional images from Norway, Sweden, and the island of Gotland have been proposed to depict Gunnar in the snake pit, but without a harp: these images date from between the ninth and the eleventh centuries, and thus predate the secure attestations considerably.
 The earliest of these proposed identifications are the carvings on the cart found with the ninth-century Oseberg Ship burial.
 This identification is very controversial.
 Guðmundsdóttir suggests that the picture stone Klinte Hunninge I from Gotland (ninth/tenth century) may depict a version of the story of Oddrun's aid to Gunnar, as it shows an unidentified female figure by the snake pit.
 She argues in favor of identifying the figure in the snake pit in all of these images with Gunnar, noting their apparent shared iconography.
 Guðmundsdóttir nevertheless dismisses a number of other proposed images of Gunnar, on the grounds that they are not clear.

 Wagnerian mythology

 Here Gunther is ruler of the Gibichungs, son of Gibich and Grimhilde.
-Hagen is his half-brother, his father being the villainous dwarf Alberich.
+Hagen is his younger half-brother, Hagen's father being the villainous dwarf Alberich.
 Hagen convinces Gunther and Gutrune to respectively wed Brunhilde and Siegfried, using a love potion on Siegfried to make him forget Brunhilde.
 After Hagen murders Siegfried, he and Gunther argue over the ring and Hagen kills Gunther.